Friday, June 22, 2012

 Common name: Indian Mallow, Country Mallow, Abutilon, Indian abutilon • Hindi: कंघी Kanghi • Marathi: पेटारी Petari • Tamil: Paniyaratutti • Malayalam: വെല്ലുരമ് Velluram •Telugu: Tuturabenda • Kannada: Tutti • Bengali: পোটারী Potari

 Indian Mallow is an erect velvety-pubescent shrub with circular-ovate or heart-shaped leaves with coarsely crenate-serrate margins.
 The plant can reach up to 1-2 m.
-The leaves are alternately arranged, and have long stalks and have velvety, soft, pale hairs on them.
+The leaves are alternately arranged have long stalks, and have velvety, soft, pale hairs on them.
 Orange-yellow flowers, 2-3 cm across, occur solitary in axils, on long stalks, 4-7 cm.
 Orange-yellow petals are triangular-obovate, 1 cm long or slightly more, staminal-tube hairy with stellate hairs.
-Fruit is quite interesting - it is circular in shape, consisting of 11-20 radiating hairy carpels, brown when dry; each carpel flattened, somewhat boatshaped.
+Fruit is quite interesting - it is circular in shape, consisting of 11-20 radiating hairy carpels, brown when dry; each carpel flattened, somewhat boat-shaped.
 Seeds are kidney-shaped.
 The plant is a weed commonly found on disturbed land.
 Flowering: September-April

 Medicinal uses: Extract of water-soaked dried seeds is used as purgative.
 Leaves are used as tonic.
-Roots are taken as infusion in fever.
+Roots are taken as an infusion for fever.

 http://www.sidhhaherbs.blogspot.com